BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/azogs_hunters.md

 **WARGEAR**

-- Sword
+- [Sword]
-- mace
+- [Mace]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]
-- Heroic Challenge
+- [Heroic Challenge]

 **OPTIONS**

-- The White Warg: 50 points
+- The White [Warg] - 50 points

 **SPECIAL RULES**

-- Burly
+- [Burly]

 - **Stone flail** `ACTIVE`

-Two-handed flail, but when used in a fight, Azog's Fight value is reduced to 6/5+.
+[Two-handed][Two-Handed] flail, but when used in a fight, Azog's Fight value is reduced to 6/5+.
 This does not happen when using the Whirl Special Strike.
 Causes D3 Wounds instead of one (determined after Fate points are used).
 Any model struck but not slain is knocked Prone.

 - **General of the North** `ACTIVE`